 IA: You have different paths.
 One of them is to reach the target audience of museums.
 Museums are now focused on people that love art.
 They are providing amazing things inside the museums and stories around it; people go there to experience it.
 What we want to change and currently changing is that you can also reach other people that might not be interested in art at the beginning but when discover this new way of interacting with art getting the “Wow!
 This is another thing.
 This is not what I studied at school that was so boring for me.
 I want to know more, I want to see more and I want to physically go to the museum and see the piece”.

-Another role of Second Canvas is being an educational tools for kids and adults.
+Another role of Second Canvas is to be an educational tool for kids and adults.
 It’s a very interesting way to learn, discover and understand art.
-Using the maximum gigapixel detail enables us to talk about the techniques, styles, the development of the painting and when we use the multi-layer feature [Showing the paintings X-rays] users can see the infrared photography, we can talk about how the artwork was done and all the changes the artist did.
+Using the maximum gigapixel detail enables us to talk about the techniques, styles, the development of the painting, and when we use the multi-layer feature [Showing the paintings X-rays] users can see the infrared photography, we can talk about how the artwork was done and all the changes the artist did.

-Some people discover that the sketch and the final piece are not the same, and that art masters changed their mind during the creation of a painting.
+Some people discover that the sketch and the final piece are not the same and that art masters changed their minds during the creation of a painting.
 It’s something very obvious for people used to talking about art but very new for the rest of us.

 TA: And do you see change among the young generation?
 Do you really believe it makes change?

-IA: I will answer this by a story.
-Before launching the first version of Second Canvas app, we created several sessions with kids to test the app at home and at school.
+IA: I will answer this with a story.
+Before launching the first version of the Second Canvas app, we created several sessions with kids to test the app at home and at school.

 One of the sessions at school was with kids sitting, not interacting with screens, just sitting and listening.
-We showed gigapixel images, showed Second Canvas story telling.
-At the beginning they were a bit shock, then they started asking questions.
+We showed gigapixel images, showed Second Canvas storytelling.
+In the beginning, they were a bit shock, then they started asking questions.
 In twenty minutes they were jumping from their chairs and wanted to touch the projector in the classroom wanting to know more.